Home Vancouver Events Calendar Vancouver Marathons and Other Running Races in 2025 Vancouver Try Events Running Races

 Try Events organizes races of different lengths in Metro Vancouver.
 There are 5 km and 10 km runs, as well as half and full marathons for runners to enjoy.

-Events in the series include the Chilly Chase (in January), Fort Langley Historic Half (in February) and both the Vancouver Chocolate Run and Shamrock’n Race (in March).
-There is also the Rubber Ducky Race (in October) and both the Boundary Bay Marathon and Vancouver Historic Half (in November).
+Events in the series include the Chilly Chase (in January), Fort Langley Historic Half (in February), and the Vancouver Chocolate Run and Shamrock’n Race (in March).
+There is also the Rubber Ducky Race (in October), and the Boundary Bay Marathon and Vancouver Historic Half (in November).
 The last two are the biggest.

 Try Events Races in Metro Vancouver